Make a business complaint

 Commission for Regulation of Utilities

 If you feel your complaint has not been dealt with to your satisfaction, you can escalate your complaint to the Commission for Regulation of Utilities (CRU).
 They can assist you once you have provided Irish Water the opportunity to resolve the matter in line with our complaint handling procedures.
-We will issue a response to your complaint in writing, telling you we have closed your complaint and we will give you details for the CRU Customer Care Team for an independent review.
+We will issue a response to your complaint in writing, telling you we have closed your complaint and will give you details for the CRU Customer Care Team for an independent review.

 You can contact the Commission for Regulation of Utilities at: